How to make a complaint about an ICAEW member, affiliate, firm or student.

 For further guidance about how we investigate complaints, please read our booklet.

-The first thing we do is assess whether there may be grounds for a complaint under ICAEW’s bye-laws and whether the ICAEW member or firm may have to be disciplined.
+The first thing we do is assess whether there may be grounds for a complaint under ICAEW’s bye-laws, whether it can be supported by evidence and whether the individual or firm may have to be disciplined.

 Depending on the nature and seriousness of the problem, we may: